allyourbankarebelongtous/pleb-vpn/README.md

 don't know, they'll never get access to your Raspiblitz.

-Finally, Pleb-VPN comes with the ability to automatically send recurring payments over lightning via keysend. _(credit to m00ninite's excellent scripts, found here:
+Finally, Pleb-VPN comes with the ability to automatically send recurring payments over lightning via keysend. _(credit to m00ninite's excellent scripts, found here: https://github.com/rootzoll/raspiblitz/pull/2404)._
-https://github.com/rootzoll/raspiblitz/pull/2404)._

-Pleb-VPN also ensures that all configurations will remain with updates.
+**Pleb-VPN also ensures that all configurations will remain when you reflash the SD card for Raspiblitz updates.**

 ## FAQ
 **How is this different than TunnelSats?**
 Good question.
 It's really not that much different.
 TunnelSats uses one or more shared servers and provides you with a cert to connect to them, only it uses WireGuard instead of OpenVPN for the connection.
 TunnelSats has an advantage in that it